LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/functions-as-arguments.rst

 Functions as Arguments
 ======================

-You now know that *functions are data*, and therefore can be passed around just like other values.
-In particular, this means a function can be *passed to another function* as an argument.
+*Functions are data*, and therefore can be passed around just like other values.
+This means a function can be *passed to another function* as an argument.
 This turns out to be extremely useful.

 Passing Functions as Arguments
 ------------------------------

-Lots of JavaScript functions allow you pass a function as an argument when calling them.
-A function passed in this way can be called later, potentially multiple times.
-It allows the *function being called* to use the *function argument* to carry out its action.
+JavaScript allows us to pass functions as arguments.
+This allows the *function being called* to use the *function argument* to carry out its action.

 Examples best illustrate this technique, so let's look at a couple now.